-Rather than racing around the country to see as much as possible, slow down and truly experience each place you do visit.
-Pay as much attention to the tastes, sounds, and smells as you do to the sights and take the time to learn something about each landmark.
+Slow down, and be fully present in each place you visit instead of rushing around the country to see as many destinations as possible.
+Pay as much attention to the sounds, smells and flavours you experience as to the sights themselves, and take the time to learn something about each landmark.
 Portugal’s rich history and traditions may surprise you.

-The outdoor markets are usually full of energy and are often the best places to buy treats, gifts, and souvenirs.
+The outdoor markets are usually full of energy and often the best places to buy treats, gifts and souvenirs.

-Everyone should visit Lisbon, Porto, and the Algarve at least once, but that doesn’t mean you should stay in these areas.
+Everyone should visit Lisbon, Porto and the Algarve at least once, but that doesn’t mean you should only stay in these areas.
 The smaller cities and rural districts will offer a more traditional side of the culture that may be missed in the larger, metropolitan cities.

-The north of Portugal is home to the oldest, and many of the most beautiful, areas of the country.
-From the Minho’s rolling green hills to the ancient villages, flora, and fauna of the country’s only national park, this region is one of the country’s treasures.
+The north of Portugal is home to the oldest, and many of the most beautiful, areas in the country.
+From the rolling green hills in Minho to the ancient villages, flora and fauna of the only national park in Portugal, this region is one of the country’s treasures.

-No one is expecting fluent Portuguese to roll off the tongues of visitors, but knowing the small things such as obrigado (“thank you”) and bom dia (“good morning”) can make a big difference.
-Before visiting, learn a few commonly used phrases to help you communicate.
+No one is expecting fluent Portuguese to roll off the tongues of visitors, but knowing the small things such as obrigado (thank you) and bom dia (good morning) can make a big difference.
+Before visiting Portugal, make sure to learn some of the commonly used phrases to help you communicate.

 Enjoy your time in Portugal, but remember to respect the local culture and people.
 It’s your holiday; for locals, it’s their home.

-Visiting the Azores and Madeira will never be easier than when flying from mainland Portugal, so look into flights and try hopping over to one or more of the islands if time allows.
-The two national airlines, TAP Air Portugal and Azores Airlines, regularly fly to the islands; there are also low-cost options such as Ryanair.
+Visiting the Azores and Madeira will never be easier than when flying from mainland Portugal, so look into flights, and try hopping over to one or more of the islands if time allows.
+The two national airlines, TAP Air Portugal and Azores Airlines, regularly fly to the islands, and there are also low-cost options, such as Ryanair.